 People who recognized fallibility in organizational processes, and took proactive steps to remedy these shortcomings, more effectively improved their performance.

 Three elements of better performance can be applied to fields outside of medicine:

 - Diligence – Attending to details can prevent errors and overcome obstacles.

-Gawande’s The Checklist Manifesto: How to Get Things Right suggests best ways to structure these memory aids.
+Gawande’s The Checklist Manifesto: How to Get Things Right suggests best ways to structure these memory aids,

 - Doing Right –Ensuring that skill, will, and incentives are aligned to drive excellent performance,

-All of these elements can be improved with attentive observation and feedback to prevent errors of omission when people don’t:
+These elements can be improved with attentive observation and feedback to prevent errors of omission when people don’t:

 - Know enough (ignorance),

 - Make proper use of what they know (ineptitude).

 Ignorance occurs less frequently than ineptitude because relevant information is widely available, Gawande noted.